truongdinhduc-ecombest/github-workflows/README.md

 🚀 **What happens next?**

 - The `Auto release on tag` GitHub Actions workflow triggers automatically.
-- Within ~30 seconds, a new Release will be published under the **Releases** tab with:
+- Within ~30 seconds, a new release will be published under the **Releases** tab with:
   - Auto-generated changelog based on PR labels and titles
   - Release notes organized by category (Breaking Changes, Features, Bug Fixes, etc.)
   - Support for prerelease versions (tags containing `-` are marked as prerelease)